 - Will I get a guarantee?
 The investors must be clear that there does not exist a money-back guarantee.
 Of course, that’s also true of 401(k)s and the stock market, so it shouldn’t come as any surprise to investors.
 Nonetheless, you should point out that the property collateralizes the investment and insurance covers physical damage.

-- How long till I get my money back?
+- How long until I get my money back?
 The exit strategy will indicate the number of years before the sponsor plans to sell the property.
 An answer in the three-to-five-year range should please most investors.

 - What are the tax benefits?
 First establish the fact that you aren’t a tax professional.
 Advise the investor to consult a CPA for expert tax advice.
 Nonetheless, you can make clear that the investment qualifies as passive income.
 And, that part of the investor’s cash flow receives shelter due to depreciation and expenses.
 It’s also possible that the investor can use IRA funds to invest in the syndicate, thereby sheltering all the income.